Having a steady stream of passive income sounds like a dream, because it effectively means you get to earn money for doing nothing.

 Okay, this may not be truly passive for some of us, but if you are an influencer in your group of passionate tiger moms, love to try out and review beauty products, or are obsessed with your favourite Dyson product, you may want to try out affiliate marketing.

 This is done by pasting a link to the e-commerce listing of the item you’re raving about on Dayre or HardwareZone.
 When a reader buys it through your link, you get paid a small cut of the sale.
-You can find out more about Qoo10’s and Lazada’s affiliate programmes here.
+Some commission tracking-based programmes include Qoo10’s Curator Reward Program and Lazada’s affiliate programme.

 If you’re already doing this on a regular basis, then it definitely does not require extra effort on your part, but otherwise it’s probably too much trouble than it’s worth.